jzheng20/webset2/content/_index.md

     content:
       title: '<strong>Now Solving:</strong> Global Optimal AI'
       filename: log1.png
-      text: "Our research group focuses on the design and implementation of large-scale local and global optimization algorithms to solve problems that arise in diverse decision-making paradigms such as machine learning, data analysis, and estimation as well as stochastic optimization, optimal control, and complex networks."
+      text: '<p class="text-2xl font-light">Our research group focuses on the design and implementation of large-scale local and global optimization algorithms to solve problems that arise in diverse decision-making paradigms such as machine learning, data analysis, and estimation as well as stochastic optimization, optimal control, and complex networks.</p>'
       primary_action:
         text: Learn more
         url: https://hugoblox.com/templates/